tetracorp/tetracorp.github.io/_posts/2022-05-10-intro-amiga-ghidra.md

 - Non-Returning Functions: Untick this too, for the same reason as Call-Fixup
 - Reference: Untick "Unicode String References".

-If you chose not to run auto-analysis, don't worry, as you can re-reun it at any time from the CodeBrowser window menu Analysis - Auto Analyze 'programname'... option.
+If you chose not to run auto-analysis, don't worry, as you can re-run it at any time from the CodeBrowser window menu Analysis - Auto Analyze 'programname'... option.
 You can also individually run features in Analysis - One Shot, such as Aggressive Instruction Finder.